nicolashenry/send-stream/README.md

 encoding negociation.

-It also have high test coverage, typescript typings and has [multiple examples](examples/) using Express, Koa, Fastify or pure NodeJS http/http2 modules.
+It also have high test coverage, typescript typings and has [multiple examples](examples/) using Fastify, Koa, Express or pure NodeJS http/http2 modules.

 ## Installation